skaugvoll/learn-lerna-release/README.md

 2. When using the `built in` `GITHUB.TOKEN` secret to update repository, the action will **never** trigger a new workflow to start.
 This is by design, thus using a custom personal access token would be a good way to go!
 [DOCS](https://docs.github.com/en/actions/using-workflows/triggering-a-workflow#triggering-a-workflow-from-a-workflow)

 3. If no changes found, sem-ver workflow will fail

+4. If there exists an merge request between master and production and we try to create another one.
+It will fail silenty, becuase there can only be one merge request between two branches at the same time.
+But the merge request code content will be updatet.
+   1. So only thing is that PR title can be misleading if specifying version number, as it's the initial version that created pull_request that will be shown, but it can actually be the very last.
+Thus PR title should be deploy to production environment and not state version, unless there is a way to update the PR_title ? don't think the repo-sync/pull-request@v2 has this functionality